Lickability/swift-best-practices/SwiftUIBestPractices.md

 ## File Order - Dictates how individual View components are placed within a file.

 ### `body` placed after `init`
-We recommend placing the body of the view after the initializer, since this helps to establish a predictable location for the body with in the file.
+We recommend placing the body of the view after the initializer, since this helps to establish a predictable location for the body within the file.

 ``` swift
 /// Displays the settings related to voice activation.